The LPP is necessary because the project:

 Diversifies water supply and enhances its reliability

 Most southern Utah residents currently depend on a single water source of variable quality and quantity – the Virgin River basin.
-The LPP diversifies the region’s water sources, delivering one of the nation’s most reliable water supplies, the Colorado River, to southern Utah.
+The LPP diversifies the region’s water sources, which is a key objective of prudent water managers throughout the western United States.

 Meets future water demands